ceccon-t/minefield/README.md

 There are three difficulty modes (Beginner, Intermediate and Expert), each having a specific grid size and number of mines.

+Also, there are two available languages: English and Portuguese.

+Difficulty and language can be changed through the menu bar in the application.

 ![Defeat on Expert](https://raw.githubusercontent.com/ceccon-t/minefield/main/images/minefield_sc1.png "Defeat on Expert")

 ![Victory on Beginner](https://raw.githubusercontent.com/ceccon-t/minefield/main/images/minefield_sc2.png "Victory on Beginner")